Election official: Threats to election officials since the 2020 election

 As much as two years after the 2020 election, some election officials have reported varying their routes to their homes and offices to avoid being followed, training in de-escalation techniques, and upgrading their home security systems.
 The profession as a whole has experienced an unparalleled exodus.
 A study by the Bipartisan Policy Center and UCLA found a four-year turnover rate of 39% for election officials in 2022.

 In Fall 2021, Democratic election law attorney Robert Bauer (White House Counsel during the Obama Administration) and Republican election law attorney Benjamin Ginsberg (national counsel to the George W. Bush 2000 presidential campaign) launched the Election Official Legal Defense Network (EOLDN), a service connecting election administrators in need of legal advice or assistance with qualified, licensed pro bono attorneys.
 As of June 2024, EOLDN consisted of more than 6,000 attorneys in 47 states.

 In February 2025, in response to concerns expressed by election administrators of both parties regarding an "expanded threat environment," EOLDN announced a broadening of its scope to include assisting election officials targeted by federal agencies including the Internal Revenue Service, the Department of Justice, the Federal Bureau of Investigation, or Congress.

 Voting security

 Election officials play a prominent role in voting security as well as cybersecurity.
 After the Russian government conducted foreign electoral interference in the 2016 United States elections, including both cyberattacks and disinformation campaigns, election officials worked alongside the newly created Cybersecurity and Infrastructure Security Agency of the Department of Homeland Security (DHS) to assess and strengthen the security of election infrastructure.
 This included upgraded voting equipment, improved post-election audits, hardening of voter registration database security, and enhanced cybersecurity, all implemented by election officials.

-Changes in election laws

-Over the past two decades, significant changes in election laws and procedures have impacted the roles and responsibilities of election officials.
-These include: